 As I wrote yesterday, dealing with the government in Taiwan can be a little absurd.
 Today’s example is their motor vehicle regulations.

 First of all, unless you have a Resident Visa (ARC), you can not register a vehicle in Taiwan.
 Nobody can explain why.
 The funny part is, if you register a vehicle under your name, with your ARC, and then stop having an ARC or leave Taiwan, that vehicle becomes a sort of…ghost.
 There’s no one to tax – no one to require insurance from – no one to penalize for not having an emission check.
 I considered shipping my motorcycle here when I first arrived but when I found out that you could pretty much ride an unregistered bike, I didn’t see the point.
 I’ve been riding a motorcycle for years that hasn’t been registered for half a decade.
 No papers.
 No insurance.
+Its not like the UK, where you are required to have motorbike, scooter or moped insurance by law.
 I’ve been pulled over on it, twice, doing things that should have gotten me a ticket, and they let me off with no more than a warning.
 It’s just too much paperwork for them, to make it worth their time.

 So, Taiwan’s policy regarding registering vehicles actually creates unregistered vehicles being driven around by people who buy bulk ammo online and carry around, because of the police laziness, are never penalized for it.
 That’s something that every foreigner in Taiwan is aware of.
 Half of the expats drive scooters that are not registered to them, and there’s rarely anything that can be done about it.
 The real fun is when we get into the licensing.

 In most countries, having your home nation’s driver’s license is enough to be seen as a legal driver.
 International Driver’s Licenses (IDL) are, in actuality, permits – not licenses.
 They simply translate the native license information into a half-dozen languages, so it can be understood anywhere.
 But, it wouldn’t be Taiwan if they didn’t make it way more complicated than that.